ShujingYi/Precision-Forecasts-of-Land-Cover-Change/Repo.md

 **Web App**: To create an app to visualize which lands are likely to switch from pervious to impervious.⇒ know the impacts of land use change, the potential climate impacts and recognize the differences among counties.

+### Some questions
+1. They said they want to find some lands that are more climate resilient, since pervious lands are more resilient to climate change, so why should we predict the change from pervious to impervious?
+What factors driven land to change from pervious to impervious?

 # Exploratory Analysis
 **Which are the social, political and economic factors associated with land use changes**